NicolasRenault/mi18n/README.md

 #### The translation object

-The translation object is a simple Javascript object that contains the translations.
-The keys are the translation keys and the values are the translations.
+The `translation object` is a simple Javascript object that contains the translations.
+Its keys are the language keys and its values are objects that contain the translations with keys and values.

-**The translation object must have a `default` key that contains the default language.
-The default language value must exist in the translation object**
+**The `translation object` must have a `default` key that contains the default language.
+The default language value must exist in the  `translation object`**

 ```js
 const translations = {